swflynn/Chem131_UCI/README.md

 Topics included are: the Laws of Thermodynamics, Thermodynamic Potentials and Fundamental Equations, Statistical Mechanics and it connections to Thermodynamics, and Quantum-Statistical Mechanics connecting partition functions to Quantum Chemistry and Thermodynamics.

 ## Material Usage:
-Please feel free to use and reproduce any of the resources on this page, given you provide proper citation and reference to the material.
+Please feel free to use and reproduce any of the resources on this page, given you provide proper reference and/or citation to the material.
 All Lecture Notes have been made with permission of the Lecturer, and are my adaptation of the topics covered.
 Any problems taken/adapted from textbooks will include reference to the book from which it came, I do not claim any rights to these materials.